-Following is an example for battery capacity selection in constant current discharge condition:
+Following is an example of lead acid battery capacity selection in constant current discharge conditions:

 Requirement: